 Are you missing a large number of teeth or have to contend with an ill-fitting denture that constantly slips out of place?
-If so, dental implants can be used to make a beautiful denture you’ll be able to rely on for years to come.
-Implant-retained dentures are secured directly to the jawbone using multiple implants, giving them a stability a removable prosthetic simply can’t match.
+If so, dental implants can be used to support a beautiful denture you’ll be able to rely on for years to come.
+Implant dentures are secured directly to the jawbone using multiple implants, giving them a stability that a removable prosthetic simply can’t match.
 Plus, for patients missing an entire row of teeth, they can be restored in just one well-planned visit using the patented All-on-4 procedure.

 The cost of dental implants is usually broken up into two distinct phases: placement and restoration.
 Because implants are flexible enough to meet the needs of people with varying degrees of tooth loss, the price of these two procedures can be quite different from patient to patient.
-Certain factors like how many teeth a patient would like to be replaced, where those teeth are located, and if they have insurance coverage can all influence the overall cost of implants.
+Certain factors like how many teeth a patient would like to be replaced, where those teeth are located, and if they have insurance coverage can all influence the overall cost of dental implants.